-3.4.2.4 Council will favour non-effluent producing industrial uses over effluent producing uses.

-Council will encourage all effluent producing industries to construct on-site wastewater management treatment facilities, renewable energy sources, on site composting, recycling and other practices to maximize the sustainability of the industry.
-Council will favour non-effluent producing industrial uses over effluent producing uses.
+3.4.2.4 Council will favour 3.4.3.4 Council will nonencourage effluent producing industrial effluent producing industries to uses over effluent producing construct on-site wastewater uses. management treatment facilities, renewable energy sources, on site composting, recycling and other practices to maximize the sustainability of the industry.
+Council will favour producing non-effluent industrial uses over effluent producing uses.

-3.4.2.5 Industrial uses that will pose a significant health risk or safety risk to the residents of St. Marys or the environment by any means of pollution or bγ virtue of any other adverse environmental impact will not permitted and the development policies of Section 3.8 will apply where applicable.
+3.4.2.5 Industrial uses that will pose a significant health risk or safety risk to the residents of St. Marys or the environment by any means of pollution or by virtue of any other adverse environmental impact will not be permitted and the development policies of Section 3.8 will apply where applicable.
 Environmental approvals shall obtained where required from the proper issuing authority.

-3.4.2.6 Development or redevelopment of land for "Employment Areas - General Industrial" "General Industrial" purposes shall be encouraged may be permitted only where infrastructure, appropriate to support the classification of industrial use proposed, is available.
-Appropriate infrastructure
+3.4.2.6 Development or redevelopment of land for "Employment Areas - General Industrial" "General Industrial" purposes shall be encouraged only permitted may be infrastructure, appropriate to support the classification of industrial use proposed. is available.
+Appropriate infrastructure includes municipal sanitary collection and treatment facilities, municipal water storm water sewers supply, and management facilities, road network and access points, street lighting, solid waste collection, electrical services, and fire protection.